Cuba Scams to Avoid and Watch Out For

 Every few hours she’d knock on our door, armed with a tray of chicken soup.
 Exactly what you want when you’re ill and I consumed each bowl gratefully.

-The third day in Trinidad saw us moving to yet another casa.
+The third day in Trinidad saw us moving on.
 It was with a rather sad farewell that we hugged her goodbye and moved on to our next casa.
-This was around the time where I started to view the country in a different light.
+This was around the time where things started really going downhill.

 Scam #1 – Inflated Taxi Prices